-Methylenedioxy-methamphetamine (MDMA) or Molly was first introduced in the early 1900s as a blood clotting agent.
+Methylenedioxy-methamphetamine (MDMA), or Molly, was first introduced in the early 1900s as a blood clotting agent.
 Merck Pharmaceuticals even obtained a patent for it in 1912.
-Accordingly, many people mistakenly believe this drug safe and often ask “is Molly addictive?”
-Not only is Molly unsafe, but it is also highly addictive — here’s why.
+Accordingly, many people mistakenly believe this drug is safe and often ask “is Molly addictive?”
+Not only is Molly unsafe, it is also highly addictive and here’s why.

 What is Molly?

 Although Molly is a form of methylenedioxy-methamphetamine, newer versions contain little or no MDMA at all.
-In fact, users cannot ever truly know what a particular batch of Molly contains.
+In fact, users can never truly know what a particular batch of Molly contains.
 This is partly what makes it so dangerous.

 Is Molly Addictive?